Chester, Pennsylvania: Public safety

+Law enforcement

+City of Chester Police Department is the primary agency for the city of Chester.
+Chester Housing Authority Police Department, Delaware River and Port Authority Police Department, and Pennsylvania State Police also support Chester Police Department in their daily functions acting both in coordination and on their own within the scope of their jurisdiction throughout the city of Chester.
+Chester Police Department regularly requests support from neighboring municipalities for incidents occurring in the city.

+Chester is the only municipality in Delaware County with its own sector: Delaware County Sector 3.

 Crime

 According to a report in 2020 by NeighborhoodScout, Chester ranked 20th on a list of the "Top 100 Most Dangerous Cities in the U.S.".
 NeighborhoodScout says one's chance of becoming a victim of either violent or property crime in Chester is one in 21, and that "Within Pennsylvania, more than 99% of the communities have a lower crime rate than Chester."